 As an aside, a whole house water filtration system can also protect you and your family should there be some sort of breakdown or malfunction in a community’s water treatment and sanitation system.

 Mechanical Fresh Air Intake System

 A mechanical fresh air intake system in your home is another key way in which you can make your home a healthier place.
-By bringing in a constant supply of outside air into your residence, the air intake system systematically replaces the polluted or stale air in your home with freshened air.
+By bringing a constant supply of outside air into your residence, the air system replaces the polluted or stale air in your home with freshened air.

-The activities of daily living can and do result in what can amount to high levels of air pollutants inside your home.
+The activities of daily living can and do result in high levels of air pollutants inside your home.
 The stark reality is that the air inside your residence could be more polluted or contaminated than the outside air, even if you live in a crowded urban area known for its outside pollution.
 Activities such as frying food, the use of cleaning products, and burning candles can result in serious and even harmful air pollution inside your residence.

 Most new homes will have these mechanical fresh air intake systems pre-installed, as they are mandated by many municipal building codes.
 In the case of an existing older home, you should discuss the potential of adding such a system with a local HVAC professional.

 Not ready for a mechanical fresh air system yet?
 Then you may want to monitor the air in your home with a smart air quality monitor.